 Jenny Jedeikin is a seasoned writer and editor with experience both in current online media platforms as well as national magazines, TV, and radio.
 Her column in Rolling Stone Magazine was the first to give national exposure to such trends as Generation X and body piercing.
 Jenny has experience producing smart and progressive television.
 In her stint as a Segment Producer/Writer for MTV’s The Jon Stewart Show, she lent her perspective to Jon Stewart’s first foray into television.
 As a stand-up comedian in New York City, Jenny appeared performing original material on Comedy Central’s Short Attention Span Theater and Stand Up, Stand Up.

-For the past several years, Jenny has developed and articulated a passion for environmental causes related to climate change.
-As Director of Communications for national non-profit Cool the Earth, Jenny helps to advocate and shape a program and games which have motivated over 250,000 children and their families to reduce their carbon emissions.
+For the past several years, Jenny has developed and articulated a passion for social and environmental causes.
+As Director of Communications for national non-profit Cool the Earth, Jenny helped to advocate and shape a program and games which have motivated over 250,000 children and their families to reduce their carbon emissions.

 In 2013 her writing won three awards from MarCom, the annual marketing and communications awards, and in 2014 she received two awards from Hermes Creative awards.
 Jenny is currently writing a personal narrative book and is working on a comic strip, Just Living Jenny.

 Jenny has also taught personal writing at the O’Hanlon Center for the Arts in Mill Valley, California, and works individually with writing clients.
 Jenny graduated with general honors in English literature from U.C.
 Berkeley.